TeenLife

 • What do I want to feel like at the end of my summer?

 • What are my non-negotiables?
-(Things you can’t miss, such as taking a family trip to see your grandparents, or taking care of a younger sibling a few hours per week.)
+(Things you can’t miss, such as taking a family trip to see your grandparents or caring for a younger sibling a few hours per week.)

-• What will make my fall semester better if I accomplish it now?
+• What will make my fall semester better if I do the thing it now?

 Be visionary and practical!
-Share your list with someone whose feedback you trust, or whom you like to talk things over with.
+Share your list with someone whose feedback you trust or who's a go-to sounding board.

 • Pick one activity that lessens your stress.
 Get better at it.